ningxie1991/ASE/README.md

 # Overview

 AScout is an online web application built to provide travelers an efficient and reliable way of finding their ideal AirBnB rental.
-This is done by leveraging proximity and public transport data from the Google Maps API, while providing a clear and user friendly user interface.
+This is done by leveraging proximity and public transport data from the <a href="https://developers.google.com/maps"> Google Maps API </a> and a <a href="https://www.kaggle.com/brittabettendorf/berlin-airbnb-data"> Berlin Airbnb open dataset </a>, while providing a clear and user friendly user interface.

 Travelers often have an itinerary or a list of places that they want to visit when they travel to a city, however online vacation rental marketplaces like AirBnB do not show information concerning proximity to their itinerary.
 However, it is often challenging and time-consuming for traveler to find ideal rental locations, especially if they are not very familiar with their destination.
 This motivated us to create a solution that helps travelers plan their trips, without worrying about the location of their accomodation.
 Our key functionality would have the user plan their itinerary using the user interface, and then we would be able to suggest neighborhoods that would be the most convenient in terms of proximity, and public transport.